JanNiklasSchaefer/IV-SSAS-Traffic-Light-System/task3/README.md

 - **Calls:** This service initiates the call to another service
 - **Called by:** This service receives calls from another service

-**Additional Notes**

-Nearly all endpoints mentioned are currently missing their authorization and authentication headers.
-These will be added in a later iteration, when keycloak will be included in the system.

 ### Prerequisites

 Download the IV-SSAS-Kind-Cluster.
 Follow the Instructions there to install and start it : https://git.tu-berlin.de/aot-security/iv-software-security-for-autonomous-systems/examples/iv-ssas-kind-cluster